 Standardised assessments are used as part of the assessment process in an effort to gain as much information as possible about the student as a learner.

-The following standardized assessment tests are used at QBS and outcomes are recorded on the yellow tracking sheets, which are then passed on to the new teacher each year.
+The following standardized assessment tests are used at QBS and outcomes are recorded on the QBS tracker to provide a whole school overview and enable this information to be passed on to the new teacher each year.

-The data generated through these tests should be analysed at student, class, year group and school level to inform future teaching.
+The data generated through these tests is analysed at student, class, year group and school level to inform future teaching and school priorities.

 The teaching of language at Quarry Bay School is based on our belief that language is a means to express, convey, explore, expand and reinforce the learner’s ideas, concepts, perspectives and culture.
 We believe that every one in our community is a language learner and a language teacher.
 Students learn languages, learn through languages and learn about languages.